Bibliophage305/bandeoke-charts/song-list.md

 Lovely Day - Bill Withers\
 Maggie May - Rod Stewart\
 Mamma Mia - ABBA\
+Message in a Bottle - The Police\
 Moondance - Van Morrison\
 Move On Up - Curtis Mayfield\
 Mr. Blue Sky - Electric Light Orchestra\
 No Woman, No Cry - Bob Marley\
+One Way or Another - Blondie\
 Play That Funky Music - Wild Cherry\
 Proud Mary - Ike & Tina Turner\
 Rockin' All Over The World - Status Quo\